MartinKirchhoff/SocialVisTum/README.md

 The method used to create aspect clusters is based on an existing approach that can be found here: [Unsupervised-Aspect-Extraction](https://github.com/BrambleXu/Unsupervised-Attention-Aspect-Extraction)

 ## Test the Toolkit With Existing Data in the Browser Using Github Pages
-1. To test the toolkit with existing data use the following link: [AspectVisTum Demo](https://martinkirchhoff.github.io/AspectVisTum/)
+To test the toolkit with existing data use the following link: [AspectVisTum Demo](https://martinkirchhoff.github.io/AspectVisTum/)

 ## Tool Overview and Functionalities

-### 1. Overview
+### Tool Overview

 #### Nodes
 - Nodes represent aspect clusters